 ASM utilizes the proxy voting guidelines set forth by our third-party service provider, Institutional Shareholder Services, Inc. ("ISS").
-Clients have an option of selecting one of four sets of written guidelines: Standard (US Voting Guidelines), Taft-Hartley (labor sensitive), SRI (Catholic Faith Based), or Sustainability.
+Clients have an option of selecting one of three sets of written guidelines: Standard (US Voting Guidelines), Taft-Hartley (labor sensitive), or SRI (Catholic Faith Based).
 Since ASM believes ISS' voting guidelines have been developed in the shareholders' best interests, ASM typically follows ISS recommendations.
 Similarly, we will not notify clients of "material" proxy proposals prior to voting because we believe the voting guidelines have been created to promote best practices in corporate governance.
 Clients, however, may contact ASM to inquire how a particular proposal will be voted.

 ISS administers the voting of proxies and maintains voting records on behalf of ASM.
 Based on clients written guidelines, votes are automatically sent into the proxy voting system.
+Unless otherwise directed by a client, ASM may override ISS's vote recommendation based on ASC's analysis of the proxy.
 ASM monitors the vendor's activities and reports to the Compliance Department on a regular basis.
 ASM will vote only proxy ballots received and will utilize its best efforts in obtaining missing ballots on behalf of clients.
 Since there can be many factors affecting proxy ballot retrieval, it is possible that ASM will not receive a ballot in time to place a vote.
 Clients who participate in securities lending programs should be aware that ASM or its third-party vendor will not call back any shares on loan for proxy voting purposes.